 My question is simple….how do you make a living on the road?

 Tim is a web developer who works remotely for a company based in North Carolina.
-Amanda writes travel articles for online publications.
+Amanda is a freelance writer and editor.

 Do you make money from the Watson’s Wander blog?